mrommel/Colony/README.md

 - shark: up+down copied from left+right
 - click on mini map should focus
 - move unit on longclick
+- rough terrain + mountain => terrain and not feature
+- limit sight thru mountains
+- obstacle tiles should not be accessed
+- riffs as obstacles

 ## Maybe
 - collect wood with axemann